EOEPCA/deployment-guide/docs/building-blocks/openeo-geotrellis.md

 - **`OPENEO_CLIENT_ID`**: Client ID for OpenEO clients (only if OIDC is enabled)

 !!! note "Authentication"
-    If OIDC is disabled, the deployment falls back to a hardcoded basic-auth test user (`testuser`/`testuser123`) instead.
-This fallback is a guide-only convenience for deploying without IAM - the upstream openEO Geotrellis reference deployment does not enable basic auth at all, so treat it as a way to get a working deployment quickly, not a supported production auth mode.
+    If OIDC is disabled, the deployment falls back to a hardcoded basic-auth test user (`testuser`/`testuser123`) instead - for testing only, not a production auth mode.

 ### 2. Deploying openEO Geotrellis